Field of Dreams swings a TV reboot from The Good Place creator

 Based on the novel Shoeless Joe by W. P. Kinsella, the Oscar-nominated Field of Dreams was written and directed by Phil Alden Robinson.
 Costner played a farmer who hears voices in his head telling him to plow his cornfield into a baseball diamond, attracting the spirits of baseball players involved in World Series match-fixing in the infamous 1919 Black Sox scandal.

-Costner emerged from the cornfield to deliver a spine-tingling intro to the 2021 Field of Dreams game:
+Costner emerged from the cornfield to deliver a spine-tingling intro to the 2021 Field of Dreams game, below.

 MLB has promised a return to Iowa in 2022.
 Reports say the Cincinnati Reds will play the Chicago Cubs.